Skip to main content

 The following example assumes your Knocknoc instance is located at https://demo.knoc.cloud.
 Wherever you see that, please substitute it for your own instance URL.
 Setting Up the IdP Create an Application Click Create App Integration Select SAML 2.0 Set ...

-Local Authentication (MFA included as an option)
+Local Authentication (MFA included)

 Admin Guide Authentication